 Your questions are important to us, and we want to make sure that you get the answers you need.
 It is, however, a huge help to us if you can check the Frequently Asked Questions section below for answers before emailing us.
 If the answer to your question is here and you email us instead, we’ll be directing you right back to this page to get the information you need, so please check the FAQ first.
 If you do not find an answer to your question in the FAQ, please use the email button below to get in touch with us, and we will reply to you as soon as we are able.

 Can I still register?
 (Is it too late yet?)

 How do I register for appointments?

 Attendees will have the opportunity to schedule one Agent or Editor appointment and one Author Mentor or Resource appointment as part of their conference registration.
-Mentor appointments offer attendees the opportunity to seek advice from established authors or other professionals who are experts in their field (web design, launch teams, social media, craft questions, podcasting, audio books, Indie publishing, etc).
+Mentor and Resource appointments offer attendees the opportunity to seek advice from established authors or other professionals who are experts in their field (web design, launch teams, social media, craft questions, podcasting, audio books, Indie publishing, etc).
 Availability is limited and appointments will be allotted on a first-come, first-served basis.

 Can I bring a friend?

 While we would love for you to bring a friend, neighbor, fellow writer, or random person you met at the grocery store pickup line that you think would benefit from attending this year’s conference, however, anybody that you invite will need to sign up for the conference and pay the registration fee.
 Please do not share your password with other people.
 Everyone who registers will receive password access to the conference.

 Do I need to pre-register for workshops?